Loose blades and false claims – why do people oppose wind power?

 YIT took action in preventing the spread of the coronavirus and ensuring the progress of the most important projects immediately when the measures to tackle the pandemic started in Finland.

 “We cooperate with our customers to prepare ourselves for the changes caused by this situation and minimise the negative impacts on our projects.
 We immediately started ensuring our material deliveries and the continuation of the operations of our foreign subcontractors in Finland for as long as possible.
 We have also searched for other alternatives to materials and foreign labour in order to be able to continue our operations as normally as possible.
 We are prepared for different situations possibly created by the coronavirus.
-We have prioritised our operations and we are prepared to transfer employees from offices and other projects to sites where more helping hands are needed,” says Jarkko Salmenoja, Senior Vice President, Traffic infrastructure, YIT.
+We have prioritised our operations and we are prepared to transfer employees from offices and other projects to sites where more helping hands are needed,” says Antti Korhonen, leader of Rail and road construction at YIT.

 This situation was immediately taken seriously also in the Jokeri Light Rail alliance.
 YIT’s Project Manager Ari Bergström in charge of the project production says: